 That doesn’t mean you need to jump to the best-of-breed solution.
 Identify the features that are important to you and establish a reasonable budget, assuming that you’ll be using the project management applications again for future projects.

 Open-source software and free trials will help in the beginning, nevertheless, as your projects get more complex and bigger, don’t hesitate to look for a more robust solution.

 Projects are temporary, which makes scheduling one of the most important features in software.
 The freedom to customize deadlines, dependable tasks, buffers and so on is key to keep solid coordination over your projects.

 Projects are made of a lot of moving parts.
 You need to know the impact of one variable over the others whenever something changes.
 In other words, look for features that help analyze trade-offs and how resource allocation affects the overall schedule of your project.

 Also, every project is coordinated with limited resources.
-From labor to budgeting and time availability, how you use your resources is something to always be aware.
-Because of that, try out tools that can track how you are using your resources which makes a huge difference on your decision making process.
+From labor to budgeting and time availability, how you use your resources is something to always be aware of.
+Because of that, try out tools that can track how you are using your resources which makes a huge difference in your decision making process.